 Workers’ Compensation is “insurance” paid in full by UCF that provides coverage to an employee for a job-related injury or illness from the very first day of employment.
 Employees, who are injured or become ill due to the conditions of their job, receive partial income replacement and/or payment of expenses for medically necessary services under Workers’ Compensation.
 Job-related illnesses or injuries are not covered under the State Self-Insured Plan or any of the health maintenance organizations in the State Health Insurance Program.
 Claims for job-related conditions should not be filed under any of these plans.
 Employees sustaining a job related injury or illness must follow current procedures.
 The following information is provided for all employees including OPS and student assistants.

-OPTACOMP is the medical case manager for all workers compensation claims occurring after January 1, 2009.
+AmeriSys is the medical case manager for all Workers’ Compensation claims.

 Should a USPS, A&P or Faculty employee lose time from work, the first seven (7) days or forty (40) intermittent hours should be charged to disability with pay (DIS) on the time card.
 DIS is paid by the university and should not be charged to the employee’s accrued leave.
 If the employee returns to work within the first seven (7) calendar days and has not used the entire forty (40) DIS hours immediately following the date of the accident, s/he may use DIS on the date of the accident and may use the remaining DIS hours intermittently for doctor visits, physical therapy, etc. Once the intermittent DIS hours are exhausted, the employee must use his/her accrued leave for doctor visits, physical therapy, etc.